How to get admin on a dedicated server?

 Granting Sudo Rights to a User

-To give admin (sudo) access:
+To provide administrative (sudo) access:

 usermod -aG sudo username

-1. Verify access:
+1. Verify successful access:

 su - username